mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 * **Public**: information intended for public use.
 This type of data are not protected by intellectual property laws such as copyright, trademark, or patent laws. *(e.g. public website content or marketing materials)*

 * **Confidential**: information intended for internal use only.
-If destroyed or compromised, this type of data can have a limited impact on your organization or its individuals. *(e.g. emails, media, and documents with no sensible data)*
+If destroyed or compromised, this type of data can have a limited impact on your organization or its individuals. *(e.g. emails, media, and documents with no sensitive data)*

-* **Secret**: information intendend for restriced use, i.e. only certain members of your organization should be able to access and modify this type of data.
+* **Secret**: information intended for restricted use, i.e. only certain members of your organization should be able to access and modify this type of data.
 If destroyed or compromised, this type of data can have a medium impact on your organization or its individuals. *(e.g. internal correspondence including confidential data, Supplier contracts, IT service management information, employee records)*

-* **Top Secret**: information intended for mission critical use, such as supporting strategic business processes.
+* **Top Secret**: information intended for mission-critical use, such as supporting strategic business processes.
 If destroyed or compromised, this type of data can have a catastrophic impact on your organization or its individuals. *(e.g. privileged credentials, customer personal data, credit card numbers or other financial account numbers, FISMA or health protected information, social security numbers, intellectual property)*

 ### Select a sensitivity level